Arun-K-Ram/Arun-K-Ram/README.md

 ### Hi there 👋

-I am a certified Tableau Desktop Specialist with a MSc in Mechanical Engineering student with a specialization in Dynamic systems and Robotics with a keen interest in Data science and Machine learning.
+Certified Tableau Desktop Specialist and Selenium test automation Engineer with proven technical proficiency in Data Science industry and automated industry with a strong expertise in providing statistical solutions, carrying out complex data analysis with multiple data analytics tools as well as automated test for web-based applications.
+My expertise involves:
+•	Well-versed in designing test strategies and plans and QA guidelines in concurrence with industry standards, methodology, and best practices.
+•	Solid skills in writing SQL queries, and participating in requirements estimation, and requirements review meetings with the business.
+•	Actively participated in Scrum meetings like Sprint Grooming, Sprint Planning, Daily Stand-Ups, review, and retrospective
+•	Excellent communication and interpersonal skills.
 Learning, optimizing, and implementing are some of the key aspects that mainly describe me and I love to present the end product into the market.
 I am looking for a great working and learning experience where I can grow as an individual while challenging myself and be an asset to the hiring company.
 I believe my knowledge and capabilities could be beneficial to the hiring company in more ways than one.
 My interest is mainly focused on Data Science, Project management, Automation, programming,  design and development, Robotics.

 ### 🔭 I’m currently working on